 All in all, you should really enjoy every minute of “Sneakers,” especially the end where the characters get to pick a prize for themselves (no, I’m not kidding).

-Other cast notes (via IMDb.com):
+Assorted cast and film notes (via IMDb.com):

 - Bohdi Elfman, husband of Jenna Elfman of TV’s “Dharma & Greg,” has a small role as a bank guard.
 He has also been in “Collateral” and “Enemy of the State.”